Ardennes - Kampfgruppe Peiper

 The Kampfgruppe Peiper route

 The KG Peiper area of operations was set around the villages which were situated in a East-Western axis among the river Amblève.
-The river was a natural obstruction for vehicles so the bridges in these villages had extra importance.
-A railway also ran parallel of the river Amblève, crossing the main advancing road at some points at which the roads passed by underneath tunnels.
+The river is a natural obstruction for vehicles so the bridges in these villages had a high value.
+A railway also ran parallel of the river Amblève, crossing the main advancing road at some points at which the roads passed underneath by tunnels.
+The German high command could not have chosen a worse path to advance their (heavy) panzers.